unicodedata — Banco de dados de Unicode

 For each character, there are two normal forms: normal form C and normal form D. Normal form D (NFD) is also known as canonical decomposition, and translates each character into its decomposed form.
 Normal form C (NFC) first applies a canonical decomposition, then composes pre-combined characters again.

 In addition to these two forms, there are two additional normal forms based on compatibility equivalence.
 In Unicode, certain characters are supported which normally would be unified with other characters.
 For example, U+2160 (ROMAN NUMERAL ONE) is really the same thing as U+0049 (LATIN CAPITAL LETTER I).
-However, it is supported in Unicode for compatibility with existing character sets (e.g. gb2312).
+However, it is supported in Unicode for compatibility with existing character sets (for example, gb2312).

 Even if two unicode strings are normalized and look the same to a human reader, if one has combining characters and the other doesn’t, they may not compare equal.